-The Museum Is Getting Ready to Reopen!
+The Museum Is Now Open!

 We are eager to invite everyone back inside to revisit (and rediscover!) their favorite works of art, and I am honored to share that for the first month the Museum is open, admission will be free—thanks to the incredibly generous support of The Krei Family in Memory of Melinda.